tomeichlersmith/zen-zine/README.md

 #set document(author: "Tom", title: "Zen Zine Example")
 #set text(font: "Libertinus Serif", lang: "en")

+// this page size is what the printer page size is
+// if building a digitial zine, the page will be re-set
+// so that the PDF pages align with the zine page size
+// and not the printer page size
+#set page("us-letter")

 // update heading rule to show that style is preserved
 #show heading.where(level: 1): hd => {
   pad(top: 2em, text(10em, align(center, hd.body)))
 }

 #show: zine.with(
-  // digital: true // output PDF pages are the zine pages
+  // whether to make output PDF pages align with zine pages (true)
+  // or have the zine pages located onto a printer page (false)
+  // with this code, you can provide which kind you want on the command line
+  //   typst compile input.typ output.pdf --input digital=(true|false)
+  digital: json.decode(sys.inputs.at("digital", default: "false")),
   // zine_page_margin: 0.25in // margin of zine pages
   // draw_border: true // draw border boxes in printing mode )